danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 ### Notification channels

 django-notifs makes use of `channels` to deliver messages.
-This means that you can write your own custom channel to deliver messages via emails, SMS and infact anything you can think of.
+This means that you can write your own custom channel to deliver messages via emails, SMS, Slack and anything you can think of.
 It even comes with an inbuilt websocket channel but that won't suffice for our case because it's a user to user channel.

-In our case, we want to broadcast messages to multiple clients at the same.
+We want to broadcast messages to multiple clients at the same.
 This pattern of communication is called Pub/Sub (Publish Subscribe) and RabbitMQ has support for this as `exchanges`.

 An `exchange` is a channel that receives messages from a producer (Our application) and then broadcasts it to multiple queues.
 There are four different types of `exchanges` namely direct, topic, headers and fanout.
 We'll make use of the `fanout` exchange it's the simplest to understand and fits our use case perfectly.